 The vision was to rejuvenate Crystal Palace Park as a metropolitan park, heritage asset, cultural, leisure, educational and recreational resource to meet the needs of the local people, sports people whether elite or amateur, and the public at large.

-In recognition of the complexities of the park's history, and the diverse range of parties that have an interest in the future of the park, the Crystal Palace Park management board was established in October 2011 and the Crystal Palace Management Board Executive on 13 February 2012.
+In recognition of the complexities of the park's history, and the diverse range of parties that have an interest in the future of the park, the Crystal Palace Park Executive Project Board was established on 13 February 2012.

 Crystal Palace Park Heritage and Environment Group

-The Crystal Palace Park Heritage and Environment Group will investigate, report and, on approval, deliver options for
+The Crystal Palace Park Heritage and Environment Group reviewed and provided expert advice on:

 - site projects including restoration, conservation and protection of the park’s heritage features and landscape features;